First off, if you’re expecting: Congratulations! Your life is about to be changed forever.

 If you’re like me, you are going to search and search through a bajillion different lists of names for your child(ren) until you land on that perfect one.
 I’m hoping that you are now about to read your last list of baby girl names, as you will find that perfect name on this here list!
 It’s time to commit to a name already.

-By the way, these baby girl names are powerful, and have very beautiful meanings.
+By the way, these baby girl names are powerful, not overused, and have very beautiful meanings.
 I hope you love them as much as I do!

 HOLD UP!
 Before we start, make sure to grab your copy of the Newborn Planner Bundle, which includes a hospital bag checklist, a newborn checklist, and checklists for postpartum supplies.
 You can also grab the Baby Tracking Bundle, which includes trackers for your baby’s sleep and feedings, as well as check off the essentials before getting them to sleep.